donomii/throff/README.md

 Wrappers usually won't have a string representation.
 If a wrapper is used as a string, throff will usually attempt to print the code that was used to create the wrapper, or just throw an error.

-Since throff hashes use the string representation of any key data, wrappers should not be used as hash keys, unless you are very sure that the string representation exists and is meaningful.
+Since throff hashes use the string representation of the key, wrappers should not be used as hash keys, unless you are very sure that the string representation exists and is meaningful.

 ### Bytes

 Bytes are a special type of wrapper, because Throff has some extra in functions for manipulating them.
-Throff will not move the bytes, so pointers into the bytes will remain valid.
+Throff will not move the bytes in memory, so pointers into the bytes will remain valid.
 However, you will need to make sure the bytes are not freed by the garbage collector by keeping a Throff binding to the bytes.

-You can convert a throff value to bytes with ->BYTES, or make one with MMAPFILE.
+You can convert a throff value to bytes with ->BYTES, or map a file with MMAPFILE.
 You can get the length (in bytes) with LENGTH, read parts of the BYTES with GETBYTE, or set them with SETBYTE.

 Note that the byte operations are not immutable.
 Modifying byte data is destructive.
+Most other Throff functions will make a copy of data before modifying it.

 ## Function Reference